mslawsky/marketing-budget-impact-analysis/README.md

 2. **Data Exploration**: Examining distributions and relationships in marketing campaign data

-3. **Statistical Modeling**: Using simple linear regression to quantify precise relationships
+3. **Statistical Modeling**: Using both simple and multiple linear regression to quantify precise relationships

 4. **Assumption Verification**: Testing for linearity, independence, normality, and homoscedasticity